 Students spend their first two years receiving pre-clinical training at USU’s Logan campus.
 They spend the final two years at WSU’s College of Veterinary Medicine in Pullman, Washington completing the clinical portion of their veterinary education.

 USU’s School of Veterinary Medicine has dedicated, internationally recognized faculty members and state-or-the-art teaching, animal and research facilities.

 WSU’s College of Veterinary Medicine is one of the nation’s top veterinary schools.
 It has one of the best-equipped teaching hospitals in the world and distinguished faculty members who are recognized as leaders in the field and respected worldwide.

 Why experience only one university, enjoy an exceptional educational experience by attending two world-class universities for your veterinary education.
-The inaugural class at the USU SVM started their veterinary education in the fall of 2012 and will graduate in the spring of 2016.
+The inaugural class at the USU SVM started their veterinary education in the fall of 2012, will move to Pullman, WA in the fall of 2014, and will graduate in the spring of 2016.